mich561d/ChatBot/README.md

     - [x] Logging of TensorFlow Learning time
 - [ ] Data
     - [x] Common data
+    - [ ] Convert logging of conversations to JSON
     - [ ] Camping data
     - [ ] Bunch of data
 - [ ] Self-learning of log files